OndrejHulka/Django-Newspaper/README.md

 ## Future Improvements
 - Add user-specific blog categories and tags.
 - Implement email notifications for new posts and comments.
-- Add comment section for each blog post.
 - Include search functionality for blog posts.

 ---